devkit-labs/Notifier/README.md

 4. **Provide meaningful content** - Use clear titles and descriptive body text
 5. **Handle clicks appropriately** - Focus your app window or navigate to relevant content when notifications are clicked
 6. **Respect user preferences** - Check permission status and handle denied permissions gracefully
-7. **Use `showOnSourceTab` wisely** - Consider whether users need to see notifications when they're already using your app, In such case should show the notification using your Appliction UI
+7. **Use `showOnSourceTab` wisely** - Consider whether users need to see notifications when they're already using your app, In such case you should show the notification using your Appliction UI
 8. **Test fallback behavior** - Ensure your app works well even when notifications are blocked

 ## TypeScript